This is a list of names in which the categories include underworld deities.

 NijolėfLithuanian Meaning unknown.
 This was possibly the name of a Lithuanian goddess of the underworld (according to the Polish-Lithuanian historian Teodor Narbutt).

 OsirismEgyptian Mythology (Hellenized) Greek form of the Egyptian wsjr (reconstructed as Asar, Usir and other forms), which is of unknown meaning, possibly related to wsr"mighty" or jrt"eye".
-In Egyptian mythology Osiris was the god of the dead and the judge of the underworld.
-He was slain by his brother Seth, but revived by his wife Isis.
+In Egyptian mythology Osiris was the god of fertility, agriculture, and the dead and served as the judge of the underworld.
+In one tale he was slain by his brother Seth, but restored to life by his wife Isis in order to conceive their son Horus, who would go on to avenge his father.

 PersephonefGreek Mythology Meaning unknown, probably of Pre-Greek origin, but perhaps related to Greek πέρθω (pertho) meaning "to destroy" and φόνος (phonos) meaning "murder".
 In Greek myth she was the daughter of Demeter and Zeus.
 She was abducted to the underworld by Hades, but was eventually allowed to return to the surface for part of the year.
 The result of her comings and goings is the changing of the seasons.
 With her mother she was worshipped in the Eleusinian Mysteries, which were secret rites practiced at the city of Eleusis near Athens.